 The frequencies selected for the damage accumulation tests are the same as those used for the fatigue tests.
 The forces selected were in between the forces used for the fatigue tests.
 The extreme forces were avoided in an attempt to shorten the amount of total time needed for all the tests – lower maximum forces take exponentially longer to test.
 For comparison, the range of forces tested in the fatigue tests were 620 N – 925 N (with one 1000 N specimen) for the 0° specimens and 460 N – 610 N for the 90° specimens.
 The second and fourth loading phase of each test were constant for each orientation, with a frequency of 5 Hz and the middle force of 760 N for 0° and 540 N for 90°.
 The frequency and force were varied for the first and third phases to see what effect the order of load phases has on the damage progression.
 On overview of the different tests is shown in images 6.16.

 The Palmgren-Miner model was used to determine the number of cycles in each phase.
 It was determined that di = 0.2 (according to Palmgren-Miner) for the first three phases (shown in image 6.17).
 The idea was to let each specimen break in the fourth and final load phase.
-Thus, the specimens are subjected to identical load histories – merely the sequence of the load phases is different.
-This enables an analysis of what effect the load sequence has on the damage progression, which is the topic of the following section.
+Thus, the specimens were subjected to identical load histories; only the sequence of load phases was varied.
+This enables an analysis of the effect of load sequence on damage progression, the topic of the following section.

 Analysis

 The damage accumulation tests were designed so that, theoretically, each test should be able to endure the same number of load cycles in the fourth load phase.
 This is based on assumptions of linear fatigue and a lack of data scattering.
-Images … and … show the averages of the number of phases in the fourth load phase for 0° and 90°, respectively.
+Images … and … show the averages of the number of phases in the fourth load phase for the 0° and 90° specimens, respectively.
 The variance in results clearly shows that the load history and sequence of load phases have an impact on the fatigue progression and therefore the service life of the material.

 For both fibre orientations, the tests in which the first load phase had the highest maximum force lasted longer than their counterparts with the highest maximum force in the third load phase.
 This suggests higher loads cause more damage when a material has already experienced a certain amount of fatigue.
 An analysis of the strain progression (images … and … constant frequency to negate frequency influence) shows that because of the higher preload, the strain level of the phase with the highest maximum force is higher in the third load phase than in the first load phase.
 This could imply that more irreversible damage (which can also be referred to as plastic deformation) is caused at higher strain levels, especially when the maximum force is higher.
 This ties into the theory of critical strain, introduced in section 5.3.3.
 As shown in image …, the bottom of each load cycle is not involved in plastic deformation.
 Below a critical strain, all deformations are considered to be elastic.
 As the plastic deformations accumulate and lead to material fatigue, the strain gradually increases as the dynamic stiffness decreases.
 Therefore, the same maximum force at the same frequency does more damage to the material when a larger part of the load cycle/hysteresis loop is above the critical strain (shown in image …).
 This understanding gained through the analysis of the damage accumulation tests indicate that the damage criteria for the NDAM need to be adapted (this will be discussed in section 6.3).